Using structured logging for effective log management

 -

-Further extraction of fields can be done with regular expressions, XML pattern databases, or Grok patterns.
-See Extracting Data.
+Further extraction of unstructured log fields can be done with regular expressions, XML pattern databases, or Grok patterns.
+See how to parse unstructured logs.

 - Flexible configuration